Skip to main content

 git push -u origin master

-branch and then rebase master against it before merging them into your local master branch.
+To merge in changes from the original repo pull them down into the github-master branch and then rebase master against it before merging them into your local master branch.

 It’s kind of forking but not really since you can’t make a push request back.
 It’s kind of like importing except that it’s setup to sync changes.